 First Glimpse of the Rails

-I asked for the 8:30am train and pointing to the schedule board above she said that that train no longer exists.
-I got up extra early in the morning to catch the first train and it was cancelled.
-The next train was in 4 hours and that meant my visit, if it all would be in the sweltering sun.
+I asked for the 8:30 am train and pointing to the schedule board above she said that that train no longer exists.
+I got up extra early in the morning to catch the first train and it was canceled.
+The next train was in 4 hours and that meant my visit if it all would be in the sweltering sun.

 The Revolutionary Museum

 I headed back to the Revolutionary Museum as it was the closest site that I had not checked off my list.
 Getting an “official” sense of another perspective of history is always enlightening both about the place you are and the place where you came from.
 There are so many veins in history and which ones surface more predominately than others are telling.